sara-nl/griddocs/source/Pages/General/grant_access.rst

 Estimate your resource needs
 ============================

-When you request to use the grid you do so in the context of a project.
+When you request to use the Grid you do so in the context of a project.
 A project is set to solve a problem, defined as some goals that you want to achieve, which includes a plan on how you will achieve those goals.
 For each project a suitable amount of resources will be allocated.
 You can work together with several people in the same project and using the same resource allocation.

 In general, each project resource allocation involves: